-Recently Adopted Accounting Pronouncements
+(s) Recently Adopted Accounting Pronouncements

 In June 2018, the FASB issued ASU 2018-08, Not-for-Profit Entities - Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made (Topic 958).
 This ASU provides a more robust framework to determine when a transaction should be accounted for as a contribution or as an exchange transaction and provides additional guidance about how to determine whether a contribution is conditional.
-ACS adopted the requirements of ASU 2018-08 for contributions received in 2019 and contributions made in 2020 under the modified prospective approach.
-The adoption of this ASU for contributions received did not have a material impact on the consolidated financial statements.
-The adoption of this ASU for contributions made resulted in an accounting change for research grants made by the Society (refer to Research Grants policy above).
-As a result, research grants will be recognized as conditional contributions made over the period of performance.
-Prior to the adoption, research grants were recognized immediately upon approval by the Board of Directors.
-Under modified prospective transition, no adjustments were made to 2019 and there were no open grants, for which expense had not previously been recognized, as of January 1, 2020 which required adjustment.
+ACS adopted the requirements of ASU 2018-08 for contributions received in 2019 and contributions made in 2020 (refer to Research Grants policy above).